systeminit/si/README.md

 ./scripts/bootstrap.sh
 ```

-The bootstrapper is idempotent, so feel free to run it as many times as you like!
+The bootstrapper is (mostly) idempotent, so feel free to run it as many times as you like!
 However, it _will_ upgrade existing packages without confirmations, so ensure that you are ready to do so.

 **Login:** now, we need to ensure that we are [logged into Docker locally](https://docs.docker.com/engine/reference/commandline/login/) and that the corresponding account can pull images from our [private repositories](https://hub.docker.com/orgs/systeminit/repositories).